AliceO2Group/Common/README.md

 Class to help creating a daemon process running in the background.

 ### Exceptions.h

 Define the exceptions based on boost::exception that we use in the project.

+### Iommu.h

+Function to check if the IOMMU is enabled.

 ### Fifo.h

 Class implementing  a lock-free 1-to-1 FIFO.
 Used to pass data between threads.

+### GuardFunction.h

+Class that takes a function which is executed on scope exit.

 ### LineBuffer.h